 Open the DKC-500RXG Control Unit

-Remove the four screws that hold on the bracket.
+Remove the four screws that hold the bracket in place.
 There are two on each side of the control unit.
 These hold the bracket in place, but they also keep the lid secure.

 Remove the five screws on the back of the control unit.
 There are two on each side and one in the middle.